 The same thing happens to us users on a regular basis.
-And sometimes we need to rest to reset our memory.
-Fortunately, while we often need to rest for 8 hours to set everything right again, computers often need only about 8 seconds of rest before they're refreshed and ready for new tasks.
+And we regularly need to rest to reset our memory.
+Fortunately, while we rest for 8 hours to set everything right again, computers need only about 8 seconds of rest before they're refreshed and ready for new tasks.

 This point follows the same logic as the point above.

 As computers churn through their functions, they read and write and overwrite a ton of data.
 As you go through your workday, you further complicate matters by installing and uninstalling software, meaning crucial files are added and removed or even overwritten.

 The more information is passed around, the greater the odds that a process will get hung up.
 And poorly-written code increases the odds of a program encountering an issue it doesn't know how to resolve.